SuperOfficeDocs/superoffice-docs/docs/video-meeting/create-video-meeting.md

 ---
+title: Create a video meeting
-title: create_video_meeting
+uid: create_video_meeting
 description: How to create a video meeting
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Create a video meeting